 The overall compensation will be approximately £3500, as shown in the table below.
 The exact number of visits and amount of blood that will be taken will depend on when you are diagnosed with malaria.
 If you choose to leave the study early or are withdrawn from the study you will be compensated according to the length of your participation based on these figures.
 You should note that compensation payments received in this trial may have an impact on your entitlement to benefits.

-Maximum Volume of Blood Taken (mL) Compensation Amount Total 1 year 65 1517 £3500
+Maximum Volume of Blood Taken (mL) Compensation Amount Total Up to 2 years 65 1416 £3500

 What do I have to do?